biocswirl-dev-team/learning_resources/CSHL_workshop/Particip_Biocswirl_RNAseq_intro.md

 -   Common R operations

--   What do you do if get stuck?
+-   Where to get help

 -   Accrediting code